 The 18th Street Gang is ranked as the #5 most deadliest gang in the world.
 It began in San Francisco, and is one of the two prominent gangs that make Guatemala the deadliest country in this hemisphere.
 The tattooed man standing and talking to me over hot chocolate is a member.
 I say is, because you are never allowed to leave.

 While he was a child in L.A., his father was assassinated by a gang hit.
-Juan grew up in his father's footsteps and grew in prominence as a gang member.
+Marcos grew up in his father's footsteps and grew in prominence as a gang member.
 His face now bore the acts that gained him that status.
 Three tears were tattooed from his eye, along with countless other symbols.

 Marcos served hard time in Mexico, and in the United States.
 He served 18 months of solitary confinement in Leavenworth Penitentiary and eventually gave his heart to Jesus while attending a service in prison.
 From that moment on, his life changed.
 This prominent member of one of the world's most feared gangs… became a child a God and an ambassador of Christ.